 What makes us better?
 A lot of the gear I worked on was over 30 years old, and used in mission critical environments.
 One second of downtime is unacceptable as it will render a recording useless.
 If one thinks opening a slightly abused 2 year old laptop is difficult, imagine working on a 55 year old Pultec equalizer, where the parts are practically turning to dust as you touch them!
 The level of workmanship necessary to keep these from failing again and to successfully get it back in service is considerably higher than the level of workmanship necessary to get a laptop back together.
 Rest assured your machine won’t be leaving with missing screws, broken pieces, or misaligned parts; we know better.

 There is only one circumstance where this ever occurs: when dealing with a lowballer.
 If you’ve called, received a price quote, and asked if someone would do it for less, you’re not getting anything done here.
+Don’t try to lowball saying “I will give you a good review if you give discount.”
 Don’t bother calling back or trying to fix this after the fact, your name and number has been recorded for future blacklisting.

 Think “Murphy Group” on Entourage.
 He does have the elderly receptionist out front, but for the most part, it’s just him.
 Same here.

-We want to!
-Whenever there is OEM parts available, we want to use it as it provides best repair result.
+Whenever there is OEM parts available for other devices, we want to use it as it provides best repair result.
 However, there are some looking for a deal when they are under a budget, so we do also carry non-OEM, so called “after-market” parts.
 Does that mean it’s bad?
 Not necessarily.
 It is designed to work the same but the part is made with low cost.
-To learn more about non-OEM parts, please visit our blog page as we are continuously updating about it.
+To learn more about non-OEM parts,please visit our blog or YouTube pages as we are continuously updating about it.

 As stated above, I learned how to service electronics the old fashioned way, an apprenticeship at a top class facility.
+And now I became Apple Certified Technician.
 You can rest assured the part being put in your machine comes from a reputable supplier; not eBay.
 We offer a very narrow scope of repair services in order to be able to offer the best turnaround time, best prices, best customer service.
 We never act with less than admiral integrity.
 It’s casual professionalism at its best, with basic admirable values trumping aggressive sales and shoddy workmanship.